divyanshu-rawat/Rating-Application/README.md

 Installation I like to use Wamp server, so I suggest installing Wamp server .
 Once that is installed, execute the following instructions.

-step 1 - Run wamp server :exclamation:.
+⋅⋅* Run wamp server :exclamation:.

-step 2 - Make sure you have placed this entire application inside  :open_file_folder: c://wamp/www/rating_application.
+⋅⋅* Make sure you have placed this entire application inside  :open_file_folder: c://wamp/www/rating_application.

-step 3 - Left click on the wamp icon in system tray  It will display list of options Select “start all services”.
+⋅⋅* Left click on the wamp icon in system tray  It will display list of options Select “start all services”.

-step 4 - THen open your preffered browser and type localhost in address bar Hit enter :exclamation:  It will show the default page of wamp server.
+⋅⋅* Then open your preffered browser and type localhost in address bar Hit enter :exclamation:  It will show the default page of wamp server.

 Now include this index.php (my php file name) at the end of the url

-Setting Up The Database (.SQL File is present in dbase Folder)
+# Setting Up The Database (.SQL File is present in dbase Folder)

-Method 1 :pencil2: 9Using Mysql Console !
+# Method 1 :pencil2: Using Mysql Console !

 I like to use mysql, so I suggest installing mysql.
 Once that is installed, execute the following commands don't worry it is inbuilt in Wamp server !.